MinaProtocol/mina/docs/specs/consensus/README.md

 As seen above, the slots can be split into 3 parts delimited by `|`.
 The first `2/3` of the slots (`s1 ... s10`) are in the seed update range.
 The epoch seeds of blocks in this rage are used to seed the VRF.

-The idea of decentralized checkpointing is that each chain maintains two checkpoints in every epoch, which are used to estimate how long ago a fork has occured.
+The idea of decentralized checkpointing is that each chain maintains two checkpoints in every epoch, which are used to estimate how long ago a fork has occurred.

 * **Start checkpoint** - State hash of the first block of the epoch
 * **Lock checkpoint** - State hash of the last known block in the seed update range of an epoch (not including the current block)